-Concerned over the potential cost of the revised arsenic standard, especially to rural communities, the 107th Congress directed EPA to review its affordability criteria and how small system variance and exemption programs should be implemented for arsenic (P.L.
+Since the arsenic standard was revised, Congress repeatedly has expressed concern over the potential cost of the regulation, especially to small and rural communities.
+The 107th Congress directed EPA to review its affordability criteria and how the small system variance and exemption programs should be implemented for arsenic (P.L.
 107-73, H.Rept.
 107-272, p.
 175).
 Congress directed EPA to report on its affordability criteria, administrative actions, potential funding mechanisms for small system compliance, and possible legislative actions.
 In 2002, EPA submitted its report to Congress, Small Systems Arsenic Implementation Issues, on actions EPA was undertaking to address these directives.
 Major activities included reviewing the small system affordability criteria and variance process, and developing and implementing a small community assistance plan to improve access to financial and technical assistance, improve compliance capacity, and simplify the use of exemptions.
-To further help with compliance, EPA offered technical assistance to small systems and sponsored research on low-cost arsenic treatment technologies.8 EPA also issued Implementation Guidance for the Arsenic Rule, which includes guidance to help states grant exemptions.
+To further help with compliance, EPA offered technical assistance to small systems and sponsored research on low-cost arsenic treatment technologies.
+EPA also issued Implementation Guidance for the Arsenic Rule, which includes guidance to help states grant exemptions.

 The 108th Congress also expressed concern over the financial impact that the new standard could have in many communities.
 In the conference report for the omnibus appropriations act for FY2005 (P.L.
 108-447, H.Rept.
 108-792), Congress provided \$8.2 million for arsenic removal research.
 Conferees also expressed concern that many rural communities would be unable to meet the new requirements which could pose a "huge financial hardship."
-The conferees directed EPA to report by August 2005 on the extent to which communities were being affected by the rule and to propose compliance alternatives and make recommendations to minimize costs.
+The conferees directed the EPA to report on the extent to which communities were being affected by the rule and to propose compliance alternatives and make recommendations to minimize costs.
 This report is pending.

-In the 109th Congress, legislative efforts have focused on helping economically struggling communities comply with the arsenic rule and other drinking water regulations.
-Bills have been introduced to provide more regulatory flexibility, financial assistance, and technical assistance.
-EPA's FY2007 funding bill, as reported by the Senate Committee on Appropriations (H.R.
+In the 109th Congress, legislative efforts focused on helping economically struggling communities comply with the arsenic rule and other drinking water regulations.
+Various bills were introduced to provide more regulatory flexibility, financial assistance, and technical assistance, especially to small systems.
+The EPA's uncompleted FY2007 funding bill, as reported by the Senate Committee on Appropriations (H.R.
 5386, S.Rept.
-109-275), would require the EPA to make available at least \$11 million for small system compliance assistance.
+109-275), would have required the EPA to make available at least \$11 million for small system compliance assistance.
 S. 41 and H.R.
-1315 would require states to grant small community water systems exemptions from regulations for naturally occurring contaminants in certain cases.
+1315 were introduced to require states to grant small community water systems exemptions from regulations for naturally occurring contaminants in certain cases.
 Companion bills, H.R.
-2417 and S. 689, would require EPA to establish a grant program to help qualified communities comply with standards, delay enforcement of the arsenic rule until states implement the grant program, and prevent EPA from enforcing a standard during the grant application process.
+2417 and S. 689, would have required the EPA to establish a grant program to help qualified communities comply with standards, delay enforcement of the arsenic rule until states implement the grant program, and prevent EPA from enforcing a standard during the grant application process.
 H.R.
-4495 would give small systems two more years to comply with the arsenic rule.
+4495 proposed to give small systems two more years to comply with the arsenic rule.
 S. 1400 (S.Rept.
-109-186), the Water Infrastructure Financing Act, would increase funding authority for the drinking water state revolving fund (DWSRF) program and establish a grant program for priority projects, including projects to help small systems comply with standards.
-S. 2161 would prevent the enforcement of regulations for small systems unless EPA has identified a variance technology and sufficient DWSRF funds are made available.
-S. 2161 also would require EPA to develop new affordability criteria related to small system variances.
-(For information on potential sources of federal financial assistance, see CRS Report RL30478, Federally Supported Water Supply and Wastewater Treatment Programs.)
+109-186), the Water Infrastructure Financing Act, would have increased funding authority for the drinking water state revolving fund (DWSRF) program and established a grant program for priority projects, including projects to help small systems comply with standards.
+S. 2161 would have prevented enforcement of regulations for small systems unless the EPA had identified a variance technology and sufficient DWSRF funds were made available.
+S. 2161 also proposed to require EPA to develop new affordability criteria related to small system variances.
+None of the bills was enacted.
+Consequently, this issue may continue to receive congressional attention.